 pass tomb close

-Extra layer of security if someone has physical access to your machine.
+That adds a layer if someone has physical access to your machine.

 pass update -l 32 work/*